-DA 203 3 C/45 CH Expanded Functions for the Registered Dental Assistant Lecture placing, packing and carving Intracoronal Temporaries and Amalgam restorations.
+Prerequisites: DA 104, DA 106, DA 110, DA 115, DA 120 This lecture course is designed to prepare the student to sit for the RDA examination in the State of Michigan.
+Expanded functions not already covered allowed under Michigan law will be taught.
+Content Area include didactic instruction in: placing, packing and carving Intracoronal Temporaries and Amalgam restorations.
 Placement and removal of a rubber dam, fabrication and cementation of temporary crowns, removing excess cement from supragingival surfaces, selective coronal polishing prior to application of anticariogenics materials, mouth mirror inspection and charting of the oral cavity, taking final impressions and bite registrations, removal of sutures, and the placement and removal of periodontal dressings.